1. Home

 You can find the Live Logs link in the list of reports (shown above).

-Folders and videos come with a stats icon in Re:View, where you can access data and download reports.
-Statistics such as viewer engagement and view by day will give you insights about how your students are using the recordings.
+In Panopto, folders and individual recordings both display a stats icon, where you can access data and download reports.
+Statistics such as viewer engagement and views by day will give you insights about how your students are using the recordings you provide them.

 Zoom Attendance / Poll Reports